-This is a free software that has two versions: portable and desktop.
+This is free software that has two versions: portable and desktop.
 The size of its 64-bit installer is only about 6 MB.
 The program does not have advanced features.
 It is a simple window that loads very quickly and can display files of different formats: PDF, MOBI, FB2, EPUB, CHM, XPS, DjVu.

 It has two versions: standard and "Plus".
-After downloading and installation, the editor can work for free in test mode, allowing you to try all the features of the licensed version.
+After downloading and installing, the editor can work for free in test mode, allowing you to try all the features of the licensed version.
 However, the free creation of documents is accompanied by the appearance of a large watermark on them.
 You can buy a license to unlock professional features and get rid of the ugly watermark on the text.

 Nitro Reader does not come with many unnecessary features that are never used.
 Its interface is similar to any other application included in the Microsoft office suite.

 Foxit Reader is one of the first alternatives to Adobe Reader.
-The program remains an excellent option among free PDF editors, as it offers many features, including viewing, creating, editing, saving, printing, exporting/importing PDF files.
+The program remains an excellent option among free PDF editors, as it offers many features, including viewing, creating, editing, saving, printing, and exporting/importing PDF files.

 The application is characterized by high performance, has a small size, low resource requirements.
 The Foxit Reader interface contains a large number of editing tabs.
-They include a number of additional options: text layout, processing of forms, digital signatures, management of reviews.
+They include a number of additional options: text layout, processing of forms, digital signatures, and management of reviews.
 In 2016, Foxit Reader introduced the new ConnectedPDF system, which allows you to work with cloud services.

 STDU Viewer is a free viewer of many different formats: PDF, DjVu, MOBI, EPub, FB2, TXT.
 The strength of the program is the ability to manage several different documents at once.
-Here you can open documents on tabs, expand the navigation panel, create bookmarks and selected areas, on the side panel view thumbnails of open documents, split windows to compare different pages of one file.
+Here you can open documents on tabs, expand the navigation panel, create bookmarks and selected areas, on the side panel view thumbnails of open documents, and split windows to compare different pages of one file.

 Evince is a free PDF viewer.
 Originally developed for the GNOME free desktop environment (Linux OS), it is now available for Windows.
 The program has a clean interface.
-Therefore, users have the opportunity to customize the toolbar using the search functions or various viewing modes.
+Therefore, users have the opportunity to customize the toolbar using search functions or various viewing modes.

 Evince supports autoscrolling.
 This is a convenient feature that allows you to adjust the position of the mouse pointer on the screen when viewing a file automatically.
 If OCR data is included, it is possible to select and copy text from scanned pages.